material-components/material-components-web/CONTRIBUTING.md

 so that reviewers of the PR know what the changes entail at a high-level, the motivations for making these changes, and what they affect.

-If you've done some experimental work on your branch/fork and committed these via `git commit --no-verify`, you can rebase them into one correctly-formatted commit before submitting.

 Finally, it helps to make sure that your branch/fork is up to date with what's currently on master.
-You can ensure this by running `git pull --rebase origin master` on your branch.
+You can ensure this by running `git pull --rebase origin master` on your branch before opening a PR.

-> **NOTE**: Please do _not merge_ master into your branch. _Always_ `pull --rebase` instead.
-This ensures a linear history by always putting the work you've done after the work that's already on master, regardless of the date in which those commits were made.

 [js-style-guide]: https://google.github.io/styleguide/jsguide.html
 [css-style-guide]: https://github.com/material-components/material-components-web/blob/master/.stylelintrc.yaml